jim-bug/PPS/README.md

 ## Introduction
-PPSv2 is a new version of PPS (Particoular Power Strip), it can manage the state of 4 sockets with HTTP server, provided by ESP32.
+PPSv2 is a new version of PPS (Particular Power Strip), it can manage the state of 4 sockets with HTTP server, provided by ESP32.
 PPSv2 doesn't expect any encryption currently.

 ## Features
-- **Web Server**: you can use PSv2 with a web server, it works with 5544 port.
+- **Web Server**: you can use PPSv2 with a web server, it works with 5544 port.
 - **State**: you can view the state of 4 socket without sending any command.
 - **Debug**: PPSv2 has a debug on the ESP32 serial monitor